xstatic-py/xstatic/docs/source/packaging.rst

 if you need to do a security update, you only need to fix in one place.

 XStatic-* packages support this.
-If you do not want to heavily patch some Python software that uses XStatic ressource packages, you can alternatively just package the XStatic resource packages for your package system.
+If you do not want to heavily patch some Python software that uses XStatic resource packages, you can alternatively just package the XStatic resource packages for your package system.

-In case that would add duplication (because you already have a package that provides the same static files), you can simply remove the static files below data/ from the XStatic ressource package and adjust the path/filename so it points to the files provided by that other package.
+In case that would add duplication (because you already have a package that provides the same static files), you can simply remove the static files below data/ from the XStatic resource package and adjust the path/filename so it points to the files provided by that other package.

 E.g. for the XStatic-jQuery package, change::